monikastrah/431-2020/classes/class12/README.md

 ## Announcements

-1. **STILL TO COME**
-    - Quiz 1 details beyond what's up now
-    - Project A Proposal Checklist
-3. Feedback on the [Minute Paper after Class 11](http://bit.ly/431-2020-min11-feedback) is now available.
+1. Feedback on the [Minute Paper after Class 11](http://bit.ly/431-2020-min11-feedback) is now available.
+2. **STILL TO COME** Project A Proposal Checklist
+3. **STILL TO COME** Quiz 1 details beyond what's up now
 4. I had a typo in the [Lab 04 Sketch](https://github.com/THOMASELOVE/431-2020/tree/master/labs/lab04) in Question 7, now fixed.
 The correct response is 465 grams, not 435.
 Thanks to the student who found this.
 5. A Few Important Coding Tips to keep in mind

 ![](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class12/images/goodandbadRmd.png)

+6. You might be interested in [the colourpicker gadget](https://deanattali.com/blog/colourpicker-ggmarginal-gadgets/) available in RStudio.
+7. The new [preview version of RStudio](https://blog.rstudio.com/2020/09/30/rstudio-v1-4-preview-visual-markdown-editing/) includes visual markdown editing, which is a great feature.
+I hope to be using it in January.

 ## What Should I Be Working On?